 It would be great if you try Orange Peel Tea right after eating pakoras.

-Yes, it is if you consume in limit! and you can make more healthy version if you bake or fry in an air fryer.
+Yes, it is! if you consume within the limit! and you can make more healthy version if you bake or fry it in an air fryer.
 Cottage cheese (paneer) is low in calories, full of protein, and gluten-free.